 We then cut to Johnny Thunder running down a hallway in the factory.
 A green glow comes from the end of the hallway.
 Johnny enters a room and we see Alan Scott’s Green Lantern glowing.
 Johnny picks up the lantern and happily exclaims that he had found it.

-Suddenly, the junkies arrive into the room and begin beating Johnny up.
+Suddenly, the junkies arrive in the room and begin beating Johnny up.
 Johnny begs them to stop attacking.
 One of the junkies grabs the Green Lantern from Johnny.

 We hop back to the All-American Steel Factory where one of the junkies is about to hit Johnny with the Lantern.
 Suddenly, a Rorschach 2.0 appears on the scene and stars beating the crap out of the junkies.
 Rorschach 2.0 kills the junkies.
 Saturn Girl tends to Johnny.
 Saturn Girl tells Johnny to not worry.
 That the junkies were going to all overdose tonight anyway.
 That everything evens out.
 (Yeah, Imra would never be that glib about killing people.
 Even junkies.)